-On February 8, 2011, we acquired certain patents and assets from Orphatec Pharmaceuticals GmbH (Orphatec) related to an investigational therapy for patients with molybdenum cofactor deficiency (MoCD) Type A. an ultra-rare genetic disorder characterized by severe brain damage and rapid death in newborns.
+On February 8, 2011, we acquired certain patents and assets from Orphatec Pharmaceuticals GmbH (Orphatec) related to an investigational therapy for patients with molybdenum cofactor deficiency (MoCD) Type A, an ultra-rare genetic disorder characterized by severe brain damage and rapid death in newborns.
 We made initial payments of \$3,050 in cash and may make additional future payments of up to \$42,000 in contingent milestone payments upon various development, regulatory and commercial milestones.
 The range of estimated milestone payments is from zero if no products gain market approval to \$42,000 if all indications for up to two products gain both U.S. and European marketing approval and reach applicable sales levels.

 The initial estimate of fair value of contingent consideration was \$5,086.
 Subsequent to the acquisition date, we have measured the contingent consideration arrangement at fair value with changes in fair value recognized in operating earnings.
-At September 30, 2012, the fair value of the contingent consideration for Orphatec was \$7,394.
-Changes in fair value of the consideration for Orphatec were \$1,750 and \$87 for the three months ended September 30, 2012 and 2011, respectively and \$1,958 and \$218 for the nine months ended September 30, 2012 and 2011, respectively.
+Changes in fair values reflect new information about the IPR&D assets and the passage of time.
+In the absence of new information, changes in fair value will only reflect the passage of time as development work progresses towards the achievement of the milestones.
+At June 30, 2012, the fair value of the contingent consideration for Orphatec was \$5,644.
+Changes in fair value of the consideration for Orphatec were \$116 and \$79 for the three months ended June 30, 2012 and 2011, respectively and \$208 and \$131 for the six months ended June 30, 2012 and 2011, respectively.